 soundbars are a great way to improve your home theater sound system without taking up the space of a full multi-speaker surround sound system.
 Even with all of the components being put into one device, there are a lot of options that need to be considered.
 For instance, soundbars come in three, five, seven or even higher channel counts.
-Some are curved to match curved televisions, while others are made specifically to be mounted to the wall.
+Some are curved to match curved televisions, while others are made specifically to be mounted to the wall along with tilted wall-mounted TVs (which we have a tutorial on as well, by the way).
 While all of these decisions are hard to make, one that can be hard to fully understand without deeper explanation is the choice between a passive soundbar and an active soundbar.

 So, what is a passive soundbar?
 Passive soundbars don’t include a built-in amplifier, meaning that they need outside amplifiers or receivers to work correctly.
 This can be directly compared to active soundbars, which have built-in surround sound capabilities and amplifiers.